-Fix tiles using a suitable adhesive, such as Norcros Standard Set Flex SI Adhesive, Norcros Rapid Set Flex SI Adhesive or Norcros Thick Bed Flex Floor Adhesive (NB.
-If fixing an uncalibrated material, a Thick Bed Adhesive must be used).
+Fix tiles using a suitable adhesive, such as Standard Set Flex Adhesive, Rapid Flex Wall & Floor Adhesive or Thick Bed Flex Floor Adhesive (NB.
+If fixing an uncalibrated material, Thick Bed Flex Floor Adhesive must be used).
 The colour of Adhesive to be used is dependent on the stone colour and the grout to be used i.e. if fixing a pale coloured Limestone with Limestone grout, then a white adhesive should be used to prevent any shadowing through the stone and grout from the adhesive below.
 Mix the adhesive as per the instructions by adding the powder to clean water and stir until a smooth, lump free consistency is obtained.
 Mix only enough adhesive which can be used within the pot life of the product (approx. 30 minutes at 20°C).

 Using a suitable, solid-bed notched floor trowel held at a 45° angle, spread the adhesive onto the floor to form parallel ribs into which the tiles should be pushed with a firm twisting action, this will collapse the ribs of adhesive and produce a 3-4mm solid bed of adhesive beneath the tiles.
 Work in small areas and discard any adhesive that begins to dry or 'skin over'.
 Tiles with deeply keyed back profiles, such as some Travertine (due to voids present), Porcelain and also some large format tiles, may require the back of the tile to be 'buttered' with adhesive.
 Every so often, lift a tile to ensure that it is in full contact with the adhesive and that no voids are left in the adhesive bed.
 Any adhesive residue on the surface of the tiles should be wiped off with a damp sponge before the adhesive sets.
 If this is not done it can prove tricky to remove dried on residue.
 Remove deposits of adhesive which may build up in the gaps between the tiles.
 DO NOT WALK ON THE TILES UNTIL THE ADHESIVE HAS SET, this is generally 3 hours approx for rapid setting adhesives or 24 hours approx for standard set adhesives.
-If fixing a stone showertray, this too should be fixed using tile adhesive as above, taking care to ensure that the tray is correctly aligned and level.
-Once the showertray has been fixed then floor tiles can be laid up to the showertray.